Deltares/D-FAST_Bank_Erosion/docs/usermanual/userman.md

 Figure 3.2 Detection of bank lines at a shortcut in the Muese river.
-Red: Baseline 'oeverlijnen', Blue: detected bank line from WAQUA computation (Q=278,5 m3/s, average discharge)
+Red: Baseline 'oeverlijnen', Blue: detected bank line from D-Flow FM computation (Q=278,5 m3/s, average discharge)

-Groynes are not detected as such by the tool, because they are defined on subgrid level in WAQUA, see Figure 3.3.
+Groynes are not detected as such by the tool, because they are defined on subgrid level in D-Flow FM, see Figure 3.3.
 The detected bank line is in this case following the banks within groyne sections.
 This is an advantage, since possible bank erosion only takes place in the groyne sections and not along the groynes themselves.

 Figure 3.3 Detection of a bank line close to groynes.
-Red: Baseline 'oeverlijnen', Blue: detected bank line from WAQUA computation (Q=278,5 m3/s, average discharge)
+Red: Baseline 'oeverlijnen', Blue: detected bank line from D-Flow FM computation (Q=278,5 m3/s, average discharge)

 # Potential bank line shift and bank erosion